Where can I get more information about Geminus Head Start?

 Tape-record yourself reading one of your child’s favorite stories and give the tape to your child’s teacher.
 Your child can then listen to your voice reading a familiar story, which can help your child feel more comfortable.

 Talk about some of the things your child will be doing at school.

-It is normal for parents to have a tough time separating, too!
-Teaching staff and Family Support staff will also be available to help parents feel safe and comfortable as their children enter Head Start.
+It is normal for parents to have a tough time separating, too.
+Teaching and family support staff will are available to help parents feel safe and comfortable as their children enter Head Start.

 Children should be dressed comfortably to play both inside and outside.
-Clothing should be washable and easy for your child to put on and take off (for going to the bathroom).
+Clothing should be washable and easy for your child to put on and take off.
 Shoes should be comfortable for running, climbing and jumping.
 Shoes should also be safe, so we suggest that children not wear flip flop type sandals as children can trip and fall more easily in this type of footwear.
 The children will play outdoors throughout the year, so dress your child in keeping with the weather.
 Outdoor clothing (boots, jackets with zippers, hats and mittens) should be easy to put on and take off.
 All clothing that is left at school and all outdoor clothing should be marked with your child’s name.
-A lost and found box is located at your child’s classroom site, just in case your child should lose an unmarked item of clothing.
+A lost and found box is located at your child’s classroom site for unmarked items found.

 Unless there is a show and tell project approved by the teacher, children are discouraged from bringing toys and other items from home.
 Head Start classrooms are rich in materials appropriate for children’s development, and sites cannot assume responsibility for lost or damaged items.
 The only items needed are a pillow and blanket for sessions that have rest periods (typically those that run 5 days per week) and extra clothing in case of accidents.